edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 this in Next.js, you export a function named for the request method you want it to handle.

-Our POST handler calls other functions that we will won't define just yet, but we'll circle back to them later.
+Our POST handler calls other functions that we won't define just yet, but we'll circle back to them later.

 .. code-block:: typescript
     :caption: app/api/generate-answer/route.ts